Andrew-Vinci/GeoQuiz_Summer/README.md

 # GeoQuiz_Summer
-This is the started app to the Big Nerd Ranch Android Programming Course.
+This is the starter app to the Big Nerd Ranch Android Programming Course.
 This app demonstrates a few learning materials from Chapter 1 through Chapter 8.
 The main areas that were learning and implemented within this project are as follows:
 - Views/View Binding